microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-manager.md

 | Authorization  | string  | Bearer {token}.
 Required. |

 ## Request body
-In the request body, supply a JSON representation of [directoryObject](../resources/directoryobject.md) or [user](../resources/user.md) object to be added.
+In the request body, supply a JSON representation of [directoryObject](../resources/directoryobject.md), [user](../resources/user.md) or [organizational contact](../resources/orgcontact.md) object to be added.

 ## Response